blckbxdev/blckbx/README.md

 has calling, infinite file sharing sizes (file sharing have been removed in 1.5 temporarily), screen sharing, mute button, nice animations ig, easily customizable themes + code based deeper themes

 ## **notes:**
+new truely public rooms system called "beacon" basically very unprotected or something but works very well

 ### public rooms:
-to use the new public rooms system you need atleast two people in a room at the same time in order for the room to be discoverable, to share the room with others use the "blckbx-" code and share it with another person, once shared the room will be discoverable to everyone.
+to use public rooms all  you need to do is search for them, or discover then without using any codes, the more people in a room at once the more likely it is to stay public for longer periods (public rooms run on a reputation system on the beacon thing)

 ### private rooms:
 to use private rooms share the **"xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"** code, this is very hard to geuss so its pretty secure